TypingDNA/TypingDNARecorder-ReactNative/README.md

 #### iOS

-1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `typingdnarecorder-react-native` and add `RNTypingdnarecorder.xcodeproj`
-3. In XCode, in the project navigator, select your project.
-Add `libRNTypingdnarecorder.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+1. In **ios/Podfile** add the following line in the **target** block `pod 'typingdnarecorder-react-native', :path => '../node_modules/typingdnarecorder-react-native'` and run `pod install`.
-4. In order for the Xcode project to build when you use Swift in the iOS static libary you include in the module, your main app project must contain Swift code and a bridging header itself.
+2. In order for the Xcode project to build when you use Swift in the iOS static libary you include in the module, your main app project must contain Swift code and a bridging header itself.
 If your app does not contain Swift code, you can add an empty Swift source file with a bridging header to the project.
-5. Run your project (`Cmd+R`)
+3. Run your project (`Cmd+R`)

 #### Android